Skip to main content

 1. Introduction

 Partner Tiers define a structured system within a partner program.
-This system categorizes channel partners based on their commitment and performance.
+The system categorizes channel partners based on their commitment and performance.
 Common tier names include Platinum, Gold, and Silver.
 Each tier offers specific benefits and resources.
 Higher tiers receive greater support and incentives.

 2. Context/Background